 I woke up to the stench of particle board.
-Just the day before, IKEA has delivered my new life, compactly packaged and priced, to my new studio apartment rental in Washington, D.C.
+IKEA has delivered my new life, compactly packaged and priced, to my new studio apartment rental in Washington, D.C., the day before.

 Because some items worked out and some didn’t, I decided to visit the Swedish superstore again, all the way out in the Maryland suburbs.
-On the train, leafing through the New Yorker issue, I stumbled on an article about this very retailer, aptly titled “House Perfect: Is the IKEA ethos comfy or creepy?”
+While leafing through the New Yorker on the train, I stumbled on an article about this very retailer, serendipitously titled “House Perfect: Is the IKEA ethos comfy or creepy?”

 and Lack side tables

 the empire’s most popular products, have always been there to hold my books, drinks and luggage.
-Anywhere I go, the familiar blue and yellow logo cajoles all the way from the highway, beckoning to discard the debris of what has been and start anew in one swipe of a credit card.
+Anywhere I go, the familiar giant blue and yellow logo cajoles from the highway, beckoning to discard the debris of what has been and start anew, in one swipe of a credit card.

-But this time, the prospect of self-reinvention seemed pretty bleak.
-I ate the obligatory meatballs, then the $1 cinnamon roll.
+Once at IKEA, I ate the obligatory meatballs.
+Then the $1 cinnamon roll.
 I hopped on the cart and rode around the warehouse floor for a bit, dodging shoppers and getting looks.
-I tried on the lifestyles of the showroom upstairs.
-Okay, so this birch bunk bed is probably what I’ll have when vacationing in Iceland with my future husband and children, as they eat pancakes and unwrap gifts from Jultomten, the Christmas man.
-This minimalist bar table with mood lighting and striped tablecloth is where I’ll serve cheese to friends as an established professional — along with wine from corked bottles, not the screwtop kind, naturally.
+I tried on the lifestyles of the showroom upstairs, as usual.
+So this birch bunk bed is probably what I’ll have when vacationing in Iceland with my future husband and children, as they eat pancakes and unwrap gifts from Jultomten, the Christmas man.
+This minimalist bar table with mood lighting and canvas linens is where I’ll serve assorted cheeses to friends as an established professional, and wine will flow from its corked bottles, not the screwtop kind, naturally.
 My furniture would be fancier, too, for the most part, arriving already assembled.

-But on this visit, the familiar flights of fancy failed to elicit my enthusiasm.
+But this visit failed to elicit any previous enthusiasm.
 After all, I’ve put together countless Billy bookshelves.
 I’ve bought nearly ten $1 toilet brushes.
-I smiled back at numerous stick figures in the assembly manuals.
-I’ve hammered dozens of nails into various chests of drawers, only to discard them on curbs, sell them on Craigslist or bequeath them in a hurry to friends in San Francisco, Brooklyn, New Jersey, and Manhattan.
-It’s like flunking math over and over again and being held back a year, instead of graduating up to Calculus with my age-appropriate cohort.
+I smiled back at dozens of stick figures in the assembly manuals.
+I’ve hammered hundreds of nails into various shelves and chests of drawers, only to discard them on curbs, sell them on Craigslist or bequeath them in a hurry to friends in San Francisco, Brooklyn, New Jersey, and Manhattan.
+It’s like flunking math over and over again and being held back, instead of graduating up to Calculus with the age-appropriate cohort.

-But here was the new home, and I had no choice, with the old one already gone.
-After returning from IKEA that night, I expertly drove the nails of my future into Rast, and tightened the screws into the headboard of Leirvik, dreaming of the adventures awaiting within these walls, pretending it’s the first time I did so.
-And the lingonberry jam and brightly colored $20 duvet cover sparkled back, pretending, too, it’s the first time we’ve met.
-And we kept on like this, until the carnivalesque tent of self-reinvention was pitched once more, filled with the hopes of a virginal bride and promises of a new dawn, naively exhilarating.
+But here was the new home to assemble, and I had no choice, with the old one already gone.
+After returning from IKEA that night, I expertly drove the nails of my future into Rast.
+I tightened the screws into the headboard of Leirvik, dreaming of the adventures awaiting within these walls, pretending it’s never happened before.
+And the lingonberry jam and brightly colored $20 duvet cover sparkled back, pretending, too, it was the first time we’d met.
+And we kept on like this, until the carnivalesque tent of self-reinvention was pitched once again, filled with the hopes of a virginal bride and promises of a new dawn, naively exhilarating.